justomont/SlicerSEEGRecon/README.md

 # SlicerAutoelectrodes

-This is a 3D Slicer extension for semi-automatic placement of stereo electroencephalography (SEEG) from Annotation Markups.
+Welcome to SlicerAutoelectrodes, a powerful 3D Slicer extension designed to streamline the semi-automatic placement of stereo electroencephalography (SEEG) electrodes using Annotation Markups.
+Whether you're a researcher, clinician, or enthusiast in the neuroimaging field, this tool aims to enhance your workflow, saving you time and improving accuracy in electrode placement.

+By leveraging the capabilities of 3D Slicer, SlicerAutoelectrodes allows you to effortlessly position SEEG electrodes with precision.
+Simply annotate your points, and let the extension handle the rest, providing you with reliable and reproducible electrode placements.
+Dive into our comprehensive tutorial to get started and unlock the full potential of your neuroimaging analysis.

-## System requierements
+## System Requirements

-- Operative system: Windows 11, MacOS BigSur v11.6.
-Not tested in Linux, but assumed to work.
+- Operating System: Windows 11, MacOS BigSur v11.6 (Linux is untested but expected to work)
-- Software: 3D Slicer v5.0.3 (and newer versions).
+- Software: 3D Slicer v5.0.3 or newer
-- The FreeSurfer Extension must be installed.
-The brain segmentation must have assigned the 'FreeSurferLabels' Lookup Table.
-For that, select the segmentation volume in the Module "Volumes" and go to "Display".
+- Dependencies: FreeSurfer Extension installed, with brain segmentation assigned the 'FreeSurferLabels' Lookup Table.
+To do this, select the segmentation volume in the "Volumes" module and navigate to "Display".

 ## Installation